Restaurant Licenses and PermitsLast updated on 1/20/2021

 To get a business license, you will want to work through your city and state government.
 The easiest way to start would be to search your state’s name plus the term “business license” in an online search engine.
 This will bring up your state’s government website where the application and procedures can be found.
 For more information, you may use the US Small Business Administration’s website to look up your state and city-specific rules for receiving a business license.

 How Much Does a Business License Cost?

 A business license can cost around $50 to register, however, the cost of the license itself varies depending on your business type, location, and expected profit.
-This license does need to be renewed periodically.
+You will need to renew this license periodically.

 What Is an Employer Identification Number?

 An employer identification number (EIN) essentially tells the federal government that you are an employer and provides you with a tax ID.
-This number allows you to officially hire employees and have them on a legal payroll.
-Your state will give you an employer identification number that is separate from your federal number which helps legitimize your business's standing.
+With this number, you can hire employees and have them on a legal payroll.
+Your state will give you an employer identification number that is separate from your federal number, which helps legitimize your business's standing.

 How to Get an Employer Identification Number